Q: How do I book and pay for lessons with Platinum Driving Tuition?

 Q: Are there ways to reduce the number of hours a student must complete?

-A: Yes, once they've completed 50 hours they are eligible to attend a safer drivers course which credits with 20 logged hours.
-Also driving lessons with a qualified instructor are credited as 3 hours for every hour
+A: Yes, once they've completed 50 hours they are eligible to attend a 5-hour safer drivers course which credits with 20 logged hours.
+Also driving lessons with a qualified instructor are credited as 3 hours for every hour.

 Q: Does everyone need to complete a log book to obtain their license?